splunk/rba/searches/limit_risk_rule_score_stacking.md

 # Limit Contributions to Risk Score

-This logic will limit the number of times a risk rule can contribute to the total score of a risk object:
+This logic will limit the number of times risk rules can contribute to the total score of a risk object:

 ```
 | tstats summariesonly=false